 Exceeding the Penalty Points threshold

-The Trophy/Cup series uses a penalty points system.
+The Lites/Trophy/Cup series uses a penalty points system.
 Races are reviewed by a member of the Admin Team after the race is completed and penalties issued.
-If a driver exceeds 100 accumulative penalty points during a season (as indicated in the Pen column), then the driver will receive a sanction in the form of a rolling scale of additional points deductions, these penalties WILL be deducted from the relevant series standings, but the driver will be free to race the next week as normal (these sanctions apply on a seasonal & series basis) unless this is a second or subsequent offense.
+If a driver exceeds 100 accumulative penalty points (200/400 for Lites) during a season (as indicated in the Pen column), then the driver will receive a sanction in the form of a rolling scale of additional points deductions or race bans, as follows:

 All incidents causing yellows will be investigated and taken into account for penalties.
 Not all yellows will necessarily result in penalties.